ItsLhuis/track-player/packages/web/README.md

 - `Event.PlaybackTrackChanged`: Fired when the current track changes
 - `Event.PlaybackProgressUpdated`: Fired periodically with position updates
 - `Event.PlaybackError`: Fired when an error occurs during playback
+- `Event.PlaybackQueueEnded`: Fired when playback finishes and the queue is empty

 ## License